samvera/hyrax/README.md

 You may also require [ghostscript](http://www.ghostscript.com/) if it does not come with your compiled version LibreOffice. `brew install ghostscript` should resolve the dependency on a mac.

-**NOTE**: derivatives are served from the filesystem in Sufia 7, which is a difference from earlier versions of Sufia.
+**NOTE**: derivatives are served from the filesystem in Hyrax 7, which is a difference from earlier versions of Hyrax.

 ## Environments

-Note here that the following commands assume you're setting up Sufia in a development environment (using the Rails built-in development environment).
+Note here that the following commands assume you're setting up Hyrax in a development environment (using the Rails built-in development environment).
 If you're setting up a production or production-like environment, you may wish to tell Rails that by prepending `RAILS_ENV=production` to the commands that follow, e.g., `rails`, `rake`, `bundle`, and so on.

 ## Ruby